Peplide22/Peptide-Library-Designer/README.md

 Remark: Please be aware that the current iteration of this tool is tailored exclusively for designing peptides targeting the SARS-CoV-2 spike protein.
 Extending its applicability to other proteins is currently in progress.

-To test the pipeline described in the paper, kindly upload the provided pbds files located in the Peplide_Demofiles directory.
+To test the pipeline described in the paper, kindly upload the provided pbd files located in the Peplide_Demofiles directory.

 Special thanks to Chirag Nawale for compiling the scripts into this user-friendly tool :)